occrp/investigativedashboard.org/index.md

     <div class="whodis-text">
       <div class="copy t-sm">
         <h4 class="t3 t-light t-muted">Who is behind this?</h4>
-        <p>The Investigative Dashboard is operated by the <a href="https://occrp.org/" class="red-id link dim">Organised Crime and Corruption Reporting Project</a>, a not-for-profit network of award-winning investigative reporting teams.
+        <p>The Investigative Dashboard is operated by the <a href="https://occrp.org/" class="red-id link dim">Organized Crime and Corruption Reporting Project</a>, a not-for-profit network of award-winning investigative reporting teams.
 ID is supported by international partner networks and our donors.</p>
         <p><a href="/about" class="button buttonOutlined--primary">More about us</a></p>
       </div>
     </div>